 Other (please explain):

-How would you rate your proficiency in developing a workplace health program?
+How would you rate your proficiency in developing a worksite health program?

-I fully understand how to develop a workplace health program, can provide vivid examples and answer pertinent questions to demonstrate my knowledge, and can implement the program in my place of employment.
+I fully understand how to develop a worksite health program, can provide vivid examples and answer pertinent questions to demonstrate my knowledge, and can implement the program in my place of employment.

-I partially understand how to develop a workplace health program, can provide some examples and answer some questions to demonstrate my knowledge, and can probably implement the program in my place of employment.
+I partially understand how to develop a worksite health program, can provide some examples and answer some questions to demonstrate my knowledge, and can probably implement the program in my place of employment.

-I am familiar with and just beginning to understand how to develop a workplace health program for my place of employment.
+I am familiar with and just beginning to understand how to develop a worksite health program for my place of employment.

 I have no knowledge of how to develop a worksite health program for my place of employment.

-What challenges do you anticipate facing when you attempt to start or expand a workplace health program?
+What challenges do you anticipate facing when you attempt to start or expand a worksite health program?

 Lack of funding